Iterated

 Axiom FX

 This a bit different in that each curve never intersects with itself as with the first L-system.
 As such, this construction illustrates that the Sierpinski gasket is actually a plane curve.
-It corresponds to the second of the iterated function systems given above.
+It corresponds to the construction illustrated above with the second of the iterated function systems when the initial set is a horizontal line.

-We have a hyperbolic IFS with three maps, each a similitude of ratio r < 1.
-Therefore the similarity dimension, d, of the unique invariant set of the IFS is the solution to
+The Sierpinski gasket is self-similar with 3 non-overlapping copies of itself, each scaled by the factor r < 1.
+Therefore the similarity dimension, d, of the attractor of the IFS is the solution to

 The Sierpinski gasket is also referred to as the Sierpinski triangle or as the Sierpinski triangle curve.
 It apparently was Mandelbrot who first gave it the name "Sierpinski's gasket."
 Sierpinski described the construction to give an example of "a curve simultaneously Cantorian and Jordanian, of which every point is a point of ramification."
 Basically, this means that it is a curve that crosses itself at every point.
 See the articles [3] and [14] for a good discussion of the origin of the Sierpinski triangle curve.